Adventures and Good Friends

 Campers join us for either 4 or 8 weeks at a time and typically start at age eight and stay with us to be staff members.
 Whether you are with us for one season, or ten, the friends that you make at Thunderbird are the ones you can call on a moments notice and pick up right where you left off!

-Thunderbird is first a residential summer camp with a large Expedition Program for our teen campers.
+Thunderbird is a residential summer camp with an Expedition Program for our teen campers.

 As campers grow, they often seek new challenges.
 These challenges come in many forms: new activities, higher skill levels, or a completely new set of opportunities like our Expedition Programs.